Beyond The Classroom

 Select students can now stay on track for their degree while gaining valuable work experience.
-Students selected for the course Internship Seminar and Fieldwork complete a minimum of 10 hours per week at an approved internship field site.
+Students selected for the course Experiential Learning Seminar complete a minimum of 10 hours per week at an approved internship field site.
 Students also participate in a weekly seminar designed to help students reflect and learn from their experience.
 An application and permission to enroll in the course is required.
 For more information about this course, please click here.

 The Volunteer Program offers opportunities collaborating in these various areas depending on the student’s preferences/schedule and the organization’s needs/schedule at time of application.
 Placements depend heavily on Spanish language ability but does not exclude non-Spanish speakers from placement.
 Thus, application should not be discouraged due to language level.